Wafer breakage within the flash heating system:

 Wafer moves due to air pressure difference appearing due to flash heating

-Keep the wafer static - no movements at all (vacuum keeper?)
+Fixate the wafer - no movements at all (vacuum chuck?)

 The pedestal has a special configuration: the wafer moves and can get a mechanical hit